 With mesmerizing energy, Shana Cooper’s production explores what happens when violence is used to govern, and theatricalizes a mythic cycle that combines the political, psychological, and phantasmagorical… a cycle that has happened before and will happen again.
 Initially, the violence is rhetorical, but it then becomes a disease, a contagion, and a conflagration destroying what is loved the most.

-Moderated by Gail Kern Paster, Consulting Editor of Shakespeare Quarterly and former Director of the Folger Shakespeare Library
+Actors Matthew Amendt (Cassius), Brandon J. Dirden (Brutus), and Merritt Janson (Portia) in conversation moderated by Gail Kern Paster, Consulting Editor of Shakespeare Quarterly and former Director of the Folger Shakespeare Library.

-Moderated by Tanya Pollard, Professor of English at Brooklyn College and CUNY Graduate Center
+Actors Jordan Barbour (Mark Antony), Rocco Sisto (Julius Caesar), and Tiffany Rachelle Stewart (Calphurnia) in conversation moderated by Tanya Pollard, Professor of English at Brooklyn College and CUNY Graduate Center.

 This production of The Tragedy of Julius Caesar is sponsored by Deloitte.
 Additional support is provided by Shakespeare in American Communities, a national initiative sponsored by The National Endowment for the Arts in cooperation with Arts Midwest, and by endowment funds provided by The Howard Gilman Foundation Fund for Classic Drama.